shiplet/shiplet.dev/posts/serve-golang-netlify-function-local.md

 So I created this little localServer package!
 It's not published in git anywhere yet, so I'll update this if/when that happens.
-But, the gist of what's going on is: I made a stdlib golang http server that captures incoming http events, mocks them to the `events.APIGatewayProxyRequest` and `events.APIGatewayProxyResponse` objects which the `aws-lambda-go/events` looks for, and then passes those objects to the main AWS handler.
+But, the gist of what's going on is: I made a stdlib golang http server that captures incoming http events, mocks them to the `events.APIGatewayProxyRequest` and `events.APIGatewayProxyResponse` objects which the `aws-lambda-go/events` package looks for, and then passes those objects to the main AWS handler.

 So far it only supports GET, POST, and OPTIONS requests (it throws `Access-Control-Allow-Origin: *` on everything), and it